ApiLogicServer/ApiLogicProject/readme.md

 __1. Use your GitHub account__ - no additional sign-up required

-__2. Load the working_software_now project from GitHub__
+__2. Load this project from GitHub__

-To access this GitHub project with Codespaces
+To access this GitHub project with Codespaces:

 1. [Open this page in a ___new window___](https://github.com/ApiLogicServer/ApiLogicProject), and
 2. Click __Open > Codespaces__ as shown below